josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🍑_the_homoerotic_subtext_of_prevent.md

 The whole thing would be far too adjacent to having feelings, complexity, or indeed, a personality.

+Non-uniformity, plurality of desire, and the possibility that white people are not a monolith, are all very serious threats to white supremacy and patriarchy, and we cannot possibly allow either of these interlinked systems to collapse.

+Because ...reasons?

 So they say:

 > “He poses a safeguarding concern.”